DaniGuardiola/telegram-welcome-bot/README.md

 # Known issues

 - Markdown parsing [can fail](https://github.com/python-telegram-bot/python-telegram-bot/issues/131#issuecomment-167003086), for example by using an odd number of "*" or "_" characters in the group name
+- If a user doesn't have a telegram @username and it is used on the template, the message will display "@undefined"